 Tires and Industrial Rubber Products

 Carbon black in the plastics industry is first and foremost used as a pigment.
-However, carbon black enhanced plastics also provide improved UV resistance, increased strength, and additionally a very deep black with tunable blue or brown undertones.
-From electrical cables, to trash bags, to plastic forks, carbon black has the properties that make everyday plastics products useful.
+However, carbon black enhanced plastics also provide improved UV resistance, increased strength, and a deep black pigment with tunable blue or brown undertones.
+Carbon black has the properties that make everyday plastics products useful, from electrical cables to trash bags to plastic forks.

 High Performance Coatings & Adhesives

-Carbon blacks enhance UV protection and durability for coatings used in the automotive marine and aerospace industries.
-These coatings and adhesives enable products to last longer, provide reliability, and resist corrosion.
+Carbon black enhances UV protection and durability for coatings used in the automotive marine and aerospace industries.
+These coatings and adhesives enable products to last longer, have greater reliability, and resist corrosion.

 Toners and Printing Ink

-Carbon blacks are an ideal black pigment based particle for inkjet and toner applications.
-Carbon black provides a much more black lustrous color when compared to iron oxide based black or dye based black color.
-Additionally, the longevity of the deep black color provided by carbon black is far superior to competitive products in the industry.
+Carbon black is an ideal black pigment-based particle for inkjet and toner applications.
+Carbon black provides a more black lustrous color when compared to iron oxide-based black or dye-based black color.
+Additionally, the longevity of the deep black color generated by carbon black is superior to competitive products in the industry.

 Batteries and Conductive Inks

-In addition to all of the other attractive properties listed here, carbon black also conducts electricity.
-Carbon black is found in everyday batteries from Nickel Metal Hydride to Lead Acid to rechargeable Li ion batteries.
-Carbon black provides the right amount of conductivity to the active component of these battery systems.
-Carbon black is found in the batteries of all mobile phones, everyday electronics, disposable Li ion batteries and many other electronic battery based devices.
-This same conductivity enables carbon black to be an essential part of conductive inks that can be used for consumer electronics, RFID tags and any other system where transition metal based conductive inks cannot be used.
+In addition to the many attractive properties previously listed, carbon black conducts electricity.
+Carbon black is found in everyday batteries from Nickel Metal Hydride to Lead Acid to rechargeable Lithium Ion.
+Carbon black provides the appropriate amount of conductivity to the active component of these battery systems.
+Carbon black is found in many electronic battery-based devices, including those in mobile phones, everyday electronics and disposable Lithium Ion batteries.
+This same conductivity enables carbon black to be an essential part of conductive inks that can be used for consumer electronics, RFID tags and systems where transition metal based conductive inks cannot be used.